taymoork2/collab-ui-react/docs/accessibility.md

 ### button-tooltip

 `button-tooltip` combines `tooltip` and `cs-btn` so that the button and the tooltip are a single location when navigating via keyboard.
-Two variables are added to control whether the tooltip is disabled - `tt-disabled` - and the `cs-btn` loading state - `tt-loading`.
+Two bindings are added to control whether the tooltip is disabled - `tt-disabled` - and the `cs-btn` loading state - `tt-loading`.
 They are both optional boolean variables.
 If the variables are not provided, both the disabled and loading states will default to false.

 Examples:
 * The minimum effort for an accessible tooltip.